ultraq/groovy-profiling-extensions/README.md

 Also comes in an `averageNanos` variant which uses nanosecond precision.

+### time(Closure closure)

+Capture and return the time it takes to perform the given closure.

+Also comes in a `timeNanos` variant which uses nanosecond precision.

 ### time(String actionName, Logger logger, Closure closure)

 Capture and log the time it takes to perform the given closure.

-Also comes in a `timeNanos` variant which uses nanosecond precision
+Also comes in a `timeNanos` variant which uses nanosecond precision.

 ### timeWithAverage(String actionName, int samples, Logger logger, Closure closure)